Johnny-LeDev/Jh-Pmms/README.md

 - Allowed audio sources

 ## Credits
-Developed by [Your Name] with contributions from the FiveM community.
+Developed by https://github.com/kibook/pmms with contributions from the FiveM community.

 ## License
 This project is under the [MIT License](LICENSE).